spierala/mini-rx-store/README.md

 `select` takes a callback function which gives you access to the current feature state (see the `state` parameter).
 Inside of that function you can pick a certain piece of state.
-The returned Observable will emit the selected data over time.
+`select` returns an Observable which will emit as soon as the selected data changes.

 #### Update state with `setState`

 **`setState(state: Partial<S>, name?: string): void`**

 Example:
 ```
 updateUser(user: User) {
     this.setState({currentUser: user});
 }
 ```
 `setState` sets the new state of the feature.

 ```